 Glycogen resynthesis

-Whey protein isolate , for example, has an insulin-stimulating effect that has been used to support its use after exercise(16).
-However, compared to the sugar combination discussed above, this effect is not significant for either anabolism or glycogen resynthesis.
+Whey protein isolate , for example, produces an effect on insulin that has been used to support its intake after exercise (16).
+However, compared to the combination of sugars discussed previously, this effect is not significant in either anabolism or glycogen resynthesis.

-Muscle Recovery: Athlete Priorities
+Muscle recovery: Athlete priorities

-So how do I get my muscle back?
+So, how do I regain muscle mass?

 Literature